multi-user/FFXI/automeds/README.md

 	3. Pauses item use for a set duration if repeated attempts fail to remove a debuff (default: 2 attempts then a 120 second pause).
 	4. Pause duration can be set between [60 - 600] seconds.
 	5. Each debuff has it's own pause duration counter.
-	6. Pause duration resets when the debuff debuff is no longer active.
+	6. Pause duration resets when the debuff is no longer active.

 ## Commands